"Between sovereign states there can be no last resort except war." - Hannah Arendt

 "We have been so very powerful, and so very prosperous that even the humblest of us were degraded in the vices and follies of kings." –Edmund Burke

 This graduate course surveys major topics, theories and approaches central to the academic field of International Relations (IR).
-It’s about the big questions, and it addresses two levels of enquiry: what is the nature of world politics and how scholars attempt to understand that phenomenon.
+It is about the big questions, and it addresses two levels of enquiry: what is the nature of world politics and how scholars attempt to understand that phenomenon.
 We will focus on the historical origins of our modern international system, major theories or paradigms of IR, and major areas of interest.
 These substantive areas include war, foreign policy, and global governance.
 In these areas, scholars fiercely debate fundamental principles, conceptual models, and causal relationships because the stakes remain high, even perilous.
-The fates of individuals, states and the international system rest on how such issues are addressed by citizens and policy makers.
+The fates of individuals, states, and the international system rest on how such issues are addressed by citizens and policy makers.
 Students are expected to critically engage these questions by remaining current with the assigned readings and actively participating.
 As a seminar, the course focuses upon student discussion with a specific concern for critically analyzing both the substance and the method of a given work.
 The seminar concludes with a major writing project.
 Our goals are to leave with 1) a more profound understanding of world affairs, 2) an ability to concisely analyze complex issues and arguments, and 3) methodological tools to evaluate and generate international relations research.